snd/hinoki/README.md

 hinoki will wrap the first argument in a source function unless it already is a source function.

-if no middle argument is given hinoki will throw away the lifetime.

-## explain by example

-but sources don't return values. instead they return factories. factories return values.

 this way values can depend on other values by key. a factory for a key creates the value for that key when called with the dependencies of that key.